The Seasoning House: Reception

 The film received negative reviews.
 It holds a 21% rating on Rotten Tomatoes, based on reviews from 14 critics.

-Empire said: "Strikingly bold and brutally compelling.
+Empire said: "Stylistically bold and brutally compelling.
 It also handles its delicate subject more carefully than you might imagine from a brief synopsis".
 Starburst said: "The film is just powerful and gut-churning enough to leave a lasting impression and one of the strongest directorial debuts of recent times.
 Boasting a remarkable performance from young Rosie Day, the film is very different from your typical British genre picture and is a refreshing change from endless zombie films or movies about hooded violent teenagers".
 Dread Central said: "Hyett’s direction is measured, confident, and darkly poetic throughout, weaving an emotional web of tenderness amidst hopelessness and abuse.
 The Seasoning House is a lyrical, bleak, and deeply wounding exploration of brutality and inhumanity that cries out to be seen".
 Bloody Disgusting wrote: "What makes The Seasoning House stand out is that everything about it is simple and done in a way that just results in the proper definition of art".

 Time Out London criticized what they saw as a "failure to blend the raw sexual violence and social comment with more familiar generic tropes" and the "downbeat switchback ending" that they felt was "neither convincing nor earned.".
 The Guardian also panned the film, as they felt that the depictions of human monsters were "cardboard" and did not feel genuine.